YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 1. Once you've created the App Insights Resource, go onto its blade and select 'Availability', then click 'Add Test'
 1. Configure a new test using the below as a guideline:
  - **The URL** can be any web page you want to test, but it must be visible from the public internet.
-Point this to either your AKS cluster's DNS address or your Traffic Manager DNS if you've done Path 3 already
+Point this to your Traffic Manager URL
  - **Parse dependent requests**: If this option is checked, the test requests images, scripts, style files, and other files that are part of the web page under test.
 If the option is not checked, the test only requests the file at the URL you specified.
  - **Enable retries**: If this option is checked, when the test fails, it is retried after a short interval.
 A failure is reported only if three successive attempts fail.
  - **Test frequency**: Sets how often the test is run from each test location.
 With a default frequency of five minutes and five test locations, your site is tested on average every minute.